sunfishcode/basic-text/docs/background.md

  - PS and LS aren't widely recognized or used as line separators in plain text.
  - FF is debatable (see below).

-PS and LS are valid in both [Plain Text] and [Restricted Text], so higher-level formats can use them, however they aren't treated as newlines as far as the formats defined here are concerned.
+PS and LS are valid in both [Text] and [Restricted Text], so higher-level formats can use them, however they aren't treated as newlines as far as the formats defined here are concerned.